 The ICU-COE North East Asian Dialogue (NEAD) Project, 2005 & 2006, abstract presented at the Second International Conference on Multicultural Discourses, 13-15th April 2007, Institute of Discourse and Cultural Studies, & Department of Applied Psychology, Zhejiang University, Hangzhou, China.

-The Role of Dignity and Humiliation in Indigenous Cultures and Its Usefulness for Global Dialogue, abstract presented at the 2009 Workshop on Humiliation and Violent Conflict, Columbia University, New York, December 10-11, 2009.
+The Role of Dignity and Humiliation in Indigenous Cultures and Its Usefulness for Global Dialogue, abstract presented at the 2009 Workshop on Humiliation and Violent Conflict, Columbia University, New York City, December 10-11, 2009.

-Transforming Humiliation: Spiritual and Dialogic Aspects, abstract presented at the 2011 Workshop on Humiliation and Violent Conflict, Columbia University, New York, December 8-9, 2011.
+Transforming Humiliation: Spiritual and Dialogic Aspects, abstract presented at the 2011 Workshop on Humiliation and Violent Conflict, Columbia University, New York City, December 8-9, 2011.

 Dr. Kaethe Weingarten is a clinical psychologist, peace psychologist and family therapist who is an Associate Clinical Professor of Psychology in the Department of Psychiatry at Harvard Medical School, where she has had an appointment since 1981.
 She is the founder and director of the Witnessing Project, which helps individuals, families and communities turn the passive witnessing of violence into effective compassionate action.
 She currently directs the Program in Families, Trauma and Resilience at the Family Institute of Cambridge.
 She lectures widely nationally and internationally.
 In 2002 she was given the award for Distinguished Contribution to Family Theory and Practice by the American Family Therapy Academy (AFTA).
 She is the chair of AFTA's Human Rights Committee and serves on the editorial boards of five journals.
 Her sixth book, Common Shock - Witnessing Violence Every day: How We Are Harmed, How We Can Heal, won the 2004 Nautilus award for social change.
 She has had breast cancer three times.
 During the last round of treatment in 2003 she developed the Treatment Dedication Program, which can be found on her web site.